wsrast/handy-dev-tips/README.md

 tips I've found and don't want to lose track of.
 These have all saved me a lot of time and grief.

+###Finding All jQuery Events On an Element

+Event-based views are a real pain when you don't know where your events are coming from.
+Here's how to see what jQuery events are triggering on any DOM element.

+	var domElem = $('body')[0];
+	$._data(domElem, 'events');
+	//domElem must be a true DOM element, not a jQuery object

 ### Running WebStorm as your Git Diff/Merge Tool

 WebStorm's diff tool is amazing, so using it for Git is a